 4 common balance transfer mistakes

-Best practices are a must in credit card balance transfers.
+Best practices are a must with balance transfer credit cards.
 Follow the rules of the game and avoid these common pitfalls:

 You can seek a better rate from your current card, if you are in good standing with your credit card issuer.
 Explain that you're prepared to transfer the balance to another card, and the issuer just might offer you a lower rate without the need for you to apply for a new line of credit.